 Number 4 – Tight Closure, Check Air Leakage

 The most efficient damper will drag down system performance if it doesn’t close tightly.
 Many professionals focus on air performance, but air leakage is also a key factor to consider when designing efficient dampers.
 No damper will close airtight, but every damper should have minimal leakage when closed.
 Leaks will reduce pressure across the duct, which is needed to keep air moving through the ductwork.
 Leaky dampers put undue strain on the system as it tries to compensate for the loss of pressure.
-Read more about air leakage and its effects in this article here.
+Read more about air leakage and its effects on your system in this article.

 It's important to know the damper's performance data.
 Check the air leakage data on the submittal.
 Air leakage data is gathered from AMCA testing and will be accompanied by an AMCA Ratings Seal for Air Leakage.
 This data will tell you how much air will pass through the closed blades at a given static pressure.
 Efficient dampers should close tightly.